In Reception and Key Stage 1, children are taught to read through daily phonics lessons and we value reading as a key life skill.

 - Access to high quality books

 - Displays around school and within the library

 Reading at home

-We welcome in school any parents/grandparents who would like to help with reading both listening and discussing with individuals or small groups.
+We welcome any parents/grandparents/carers in school who would like to volunteer with reading, both listening and discussing with individuals or small groups.
 Please let your child’s teacher know if you can give some of your time to help.